Why using consistent dog training signals stops bad behavior

 Without some level of trust, tools like a whistle won’t help much.

-A solid friendship is important in successful training, influencing a dog’s motivation, communication, and responsiveness to positive reinforcement.
+A solid friendship is vital for successful training, as it influences a dog’s motivation, communication, and responsiveness to positive reinforcement.

 A dog who trusts and respects their owner will be much more eager to please them.
 A close connection with your dog can improve communication as they are sensitive to your tone and body language cues.